-Soil was collected from three mature forest stands at each of three regions along the Newfoundland and Labrador Boreal Ecosystem Latitudinal Transect (NL-BELT), Canada (Table 1, Fig.1; (Ziegler et al., 2017)).
-NL-BELT spans the north-south extent of the balsam-fir dominated boreal biome in eastern Canada, from southwest Newfoundland to southeast Labrador.
-This transect has long-term (century-scale) temperature regime differences, but otherwise similar conditions.
-For instance, the three study regions along this transect (from south to north), the
+Soil was collected from three mature forest stands at each of three regions along the Newfoundland and Labrador Boreal Ecosystem Latitudinal Transect (NL-BELT), Canada (Table 1, Fig. 1; Ziegler et al., 2017).
+The NL-BELT spans the north-south extent of the balsam-fir-dominated boreal biome in Eastern Canada, from southwest Newfoundland to southeast Labrador.
+This transect has long-term (century-scale) temperature regime differences but otherwise similar conditions.
+For instance, the three study regions along this transect (from south to north), the Grand Codroy, Salmon River, and Eagle River watersheds (Fig. 1), have similar Orthic Humo-Ferric Podzols (Spodosols; Soil Classification Working Group, 1998) and vegetation dominated by balsam fir (Abies balsamea).
+The difference in the MAT and precipitation is 5.2 °C and 431 mm, respectively, between the Grand Codroy (southernmost) and Eagle River (northernmost) climate stations (Environment and Climate Change Canada, 2020).
+The soils are mesic, and the regions have an evaporative demand gradient (Table 1) that considerably reduces the precipitation gradient, making the transect an excellent proxy for investigating soil temperature responses while mitigating confounding features of differing soil moisture.
+Three replicate forest stands were established in each of the three climate regions, allowing us to assess the influence of longterm differences in the MAT (and the associated differences in climate) along the transect without concerns about pseudoreplication, which is a rarity in large-scale space-for-time substitutions (Ziegler et al., 2017).

-Grand Codroy, Salmon River, and Eagle River watersheds (Fig. 1), have similar Orthic Humo-Ferric Podzols (Spodosols; Soil Classification Working Group, 1998) and balsam fir (Abies balsamea)-dominated vegetation.
-The difference in MAT and precipitation is 5.2 °C and 431 mm between Grand Codroy (southern-most) and Eagle River (northern-most) climate stations (Environment and Climate Change Canada 2108).
-The soils are mesic and the regions have an evaporative demand gradient (Table 1) that considerably reduces the precipitation gradient, making the transect an excellent proxy for investigating soil temperature responses while mitigating confounding features of differing soil moisture.
-Three replicate forest stands were established in each of the three climate regions, allowing us to assess the influence of longterm differences in MAT (and associated differences in climate) along the transect without concerns about pseudoreplication, a rarity in large-scale space-for-time substitutions (Ziegler et al., 2017) Two large (30 cm2) peds of organic (LFH or O horizon) and mineral (B horizon) soil were collected at each forest stand on a different calendar date but an equivalent ecological date: 22-24 October 2013 in Eagle River, 4-5 November 2013 in Salmon River, and 22-23 November 2013 in the Grand Codroy.
-This pre-freeze, post-growing season period typically exhibits relatively large and active microbial biomass in northern latitude organic soils (Buckeridge et al., 2013).
-The Ah and Ae horizons were not present at all sites so were not included in the incubation at any site.
-Each collection was shipped to the University of Kansas (4-5 days transit in insulated coolers, on ice) and processed immediately.
+Two large (30 cm) peds of organic (LFH or O horizon) and mineral (B horizon) soil were collected at each forest stand on a different calendar date but an equivalent ecological date: 22-24 October 2013 in Eagle River, 4-5 November 2013 in Salmon River, and 22-23 November 2013 in Grand Codroy.
+This pre-freeze, post-growing season period typically exhibits relatively large and active microbial biomass in northern-latitude organic soils (Buckeridge et al., 2013).
+The $A_h$ and $A_e$ horizons were not present at all sites; therefore, they were not included in the incubation at any site.
+Each collection was shipped to the University of Kansas (4- 5 d transit in insulated coolers, on ice) and processed immediately.
 Because regions were processed as separate experimental blocks we cannot separate the region and block effects.
-However, we confounded these factors knowingly, because we believed ecological date and rapid processing were more important than minimal differences in laboratory practice between blocks.
-2.2 Incubation and headspace gas collection Aboveground vegetation (i.e. moss, herbaceous plants, tree seedlings) was removed from the peds with scissors.
+However, we confounded these factors knowingly, because we believed the ecological date and rapid processing were more important than minimal differences in laboratory practice between blocks.

+2.2 Incubation and headspace gas collection

+Aboveground vegetation (i.e., moss, herbaceous plants, and tree seedlings) was removed from the peds with scissors.
 The two peds of organic and mineral soil from each forest site were pooled within horizon and mixed by hand, producing an organic and mineral sample for each forest.

-This process was repeated nine times, for three forests in each of three regions.
-Subsamples
+This process was repeated nine times - for the three forests in each of the three regions.
+Subsamples (the fresh mass of the organic sample was 50 g, and the fresh mass of the mineral sample was 40 g) were placed in half-pint (237 mL) Mason jars.
+To test the potential for N2O producers and reducers from one horizon to interact with their counterparts in the other horizon, "combined" samples were also prepared: an open con-